 Litchfield, Connecticut, makes a perfect fall foliage home base for travelers who want to experience autumn's glory in western New England.
-Here is a quick guide to the town of Litchfield, Connecticut, including accommodations, dining, nearby scenic drives, local attractions, fall day trip ideas, fun fall festivals and events and other essential travel information to help you enjoy autumn in the Litchfield Hills.
+Here is a complete guide to the town of Litchfield, Connecticut, including hotels and inns, dining, nearby scenic drives, attractions, fall day trip ideas, fun fall festivals and events and other essential travel information to help you enjoy autumn in the Litchfield Hills.

 Location and When to Go